drcandacemakedamoore/cleanX/README.md

     """

-One to run on single images, one at a time, if you want to crop off a black frame:
+### If you want to crop off excessive black frame run this on single images, one at a time:

 simpler_crop(image):